FaberSanZ/Xultaik/README.md

 <br>

-**Advanced Texture Optimization with KTX**:
+**Advanced Texture Optimization**:
-Xultaik optimizes loading and manipulation of textures using formats like KTX, specifically designed to maximize graphic performance without compromising visual quality.
-KTX is ideal for handling compressed textures essential for high-quality real-time rendering.
+Xultaik optimizes loading and manipulation of textures using formats like DDS, specifically designed to maximize graphic performance without compromising visual quality.
+DDS is ideal for handling compressed textures essential for high-quality real-time rendering.
+- [x]  **WIC**
+- [x]  **DDS**
 <br>

 **Xultaik** uses NuGet packages or code from the following repositories 📦: